samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 **Jared:** Two things leap out at Gareth about the painting.
 First, the woman’s clothes look old-fashioned.
 Second, the paint is flaking in places, and the whole thing is covered by a thin layer of soot.
 You’d say this painting is a few centuries old.

 **Phillip:** So maybe an ancestor of Ireena’s?
-Unless she’s already a vampire and this “bitten by Strahd” thing is a ruse.
+Unless she’s already a vampire and this "bitten by Strahd" thing is a ruse.

 **Jared:** Who knows?
 Now, Mirabella’s looking at the books?